cms-sw/cmssw/SimG4CMS/ShowerLibraryProducer/test/README_SL_production_recipe.txt

 Energies from the list should be used in the producer parameter list above (1).

 (3)
-Simulation is performed in special geometry with a staring point at 1000 mm from HF surface filled with air.
+Simulation is performed using special geometry with a starting point at 1000 mm from HF surface, the path filled with air.
-To produce a sample with 10k showers for each energy, the number of simulated events should be somewhat bigger, since some part of incident particles interacts in the air.
+To produce a sample of 10k showers for each energy, the number of simulated events should be somewhat bigger, since some part of incident particles interacts in the air.
 The latter showers are excluded from final sample and exactly 10k showers are selected and recorded.
 So in production configuration file, number of event should be set this way: